 Bee Veterans was founded in honor of Veteran and beekeeper Michael Roche.
 His strong belief in the therapeutic benefits of beekeeping for returning Veterans inspires us to provide the materials and training necessary to make beekeeping an integral part of Veterans’ lives.
+Read this article about the Lt Col Michael Roche, the inspiration for the Bee Veterans program.
 The Bee Veterans program is a partnership of the UMN Bee Squad and the Metropolitan Airports Commission.
-The Bee Veterans Apiary is located at the Minneapolis-Saint Paul International Airport.
+Bee Veterans Apiaries are located at the Minneapolis-Saint Paul International Airport and in Rochester, MN.

-- You are a U.S. veteran or service member
+You are a Minnesota Veteran or service member

 Each online class will be stand-alone.
 Feel free to join for any or all topics that interest you.
 There will always be a Q&A at the end of each class so anyone that wants to ask questions will have the opportunity to do so.